browserengineering/book/book/invalidation.md

 class LineLayout:
     def layout(self):
         # ...
-        if self.height.dirty:
         if not self.children:
             self.height.set(0)
             return
 ```

 Note that we don't need to `read` the `children` field because in